fire protection, tenant or landlord, commercial property

 Landlords are primarily responsible for structural fire protection and compliance with general regulations.

-Tenants are responsible for operational fire protection and the safe use of their rental spaces.
+Tenants are responsible for operational fire protection and the safe use of their leased premises.

-Clear regulations in the rental contract concerning cost distribution and responsibilities are essential for both parties to minimize liability risks.
+Clear provisions in the tenancy agreement on cost allocation and responsibility are essential for both parties in order to minimise liability risks.

-The landlord must hand over and maintain the commercial property in a condition that meets the legal fire safety requirements.
-This often includes providing and maintaining basic fire protection facilities in common areas.
-Tenants are responsible for fire safety within their occupied spaces, which may include the installation of specific, usage-related systems.
-A precise delineation in the lease agreement is essential for both parties.
-The costs for adapting to a new use are often borne by the landlord.
-This clear division helps to avoid conflicts later on.
+The landlord must hand over and maintain the commercial property in a condition that meets the statutory fire safety requirements.
+This often includes providing and maintaining basic fire protection equipment in common areas.
+Tenants are responsible for fire safety within the areas they use, which may include the installation of specific systems required by the intended use.
+Clear delineation in the lease agreement is essential for both parties.
+The cost of adapting the premises for a new use is often borne by the landlord.
+This clear allocation helps avoid later disputes.

 The landlord is responsible for the structural fire protection of the entire property.
-This includes compliance with building regulations, such as the use of approved building materials and the provision of escape and rescue routes.
-For example, they must ensure that firewalls are properly implemented and that there are at least two structural escape routes.
-The regular inspection and maintenance of these structural measures is a core duty of the landlord.
-The costs for the maintenance of fire protection facilities such as smoke detectors in communal areas can sometimes be passed on to tenants if this is contractually agreed.
-An appropriate residential building insurance can mitigate financial risks here.
-Neglecting these duties can have serious legal and financial consequences.
+This includes compliance with building regulations, such as the use of approved building materials and ensuring escape and rescue routes.
+For example, they must ensure that firewalls are correctly constructed and that there are at least two structural escape routes.
+Regular inspection and maintenance of these structural measures is a core duty of the landlord.
+The costs of maintaining fire protection equipment such as smoke alarms in communal areas may, under certain circumstances, be passed on to tenants if this has been contractually agreed.
+Suitable buildings insurance can help mitigate financial risks here.
+Failure to fulfil these duties can have serious legal and financial consequences.

-Operational and Organisational Fire Protection: The Role of the Tenant
+Operational and Organisational Fire Safety: The Tenant's Role

-The tenant of a commercial property is responsible for operational and organizational fire protection within their rental unit.
-This means they must ensure their operational processes do not create fire hazards.
-This includes preparing a risk assessment in accordance with occupational health and safety laws.
-For example, they must ensure escape routes in their premises are always clear and employees receive regular training.
-Providing and maintaining fire extinguishers for the specific use of the rental space is usually the tenant's responsibility.
-Training employees as fire safety assistants, often five percent of the workforce, is an important measure.
-The following points are central:
+The tenant of a commercial property is responsible for operational and organisational fire safety within their leased unit.
+This means they must ensure that their business processes do not create fire hazards.
+This includes carrying out a risk assessment in accordance with the Occupational Health and Safety Act.
+For example, they must ensure that escape routes in their premises are always kept clear and that employees receive regular training.
+The provision and maintenance of fire extinguishers for the specific use of the leased area is usually the tenant's responsibility.
+Training employees as fire wardens, often five per cent of the workforce, is an important measure.
+The following points are key:

-• Creation and updating of escape and rescue plans for the rental unit.
+• Creation and updating of escape and rescue plans for the leased unit.

-• Regular instruction to all employees on behavior in case of fire, at least once a year.
+• Regular instruction of all employees on how to act in the event of a fire, at least once a year.

-• Appointment and training of fire protection and evacuation assistants, depending on the size of the business.
+• Appointment and training of fire safety and evacuation wardens, depending on the size of the business.

-• Ensuring the functionality of in-house fire protection facilities such as handheld fire extinguishers.
+• Ensuring that company-owned fire protection equipment, such as handheld extinguishers, is operational.

-• Keeping traffic routes, escape routes, and emergency exits within the rental space clear.
+• Keeping thoroughfares, escape routes and emergency exits clear within the leased area.

-A business interruption insurance can help mitigate financial consequences in the event of damage.
-These measures are crucial to ensuring employee safety and minimizing liability risks.
+A business interruption insurance can help mitigate the financial consequences in the event of a loss.
+These measures are crucial to ensuring employee safety and minimising liability risks.

-Cost distribution and rental agreement: Who pays for what in fire protection?
+Cost allocation and tenancy agreement: Who pays for what in fire protection?

-The costs for fire protection are a common point of contention between tenant and landlord.
-Generally, the landlord bears the costs for structural fire protection measures and adjustments to changed regulations or a new type of use.
-Costs for the maintenance of communal facilities can often be passed on to tenants via ancillary costs, provided this is clearly and transparently stipulated in the lease agreement.
-An unclear clause regarding cost allocation can be invalid, as courts have already decided several times.
-For individual, usage-based fire protection measures within the rental space, the tenant is usually responsible for the costs.
-It is advisable to record all agreements regarding cost distribution in detail in the lease agreement to avoid future disagreements.
-A commercial legal protection insurance can assist in disputes.
+The costs of fire protection are a common point of contention between tenant and landlord.
+As a general rule, the landlord bears the costs of structural fire protection measures and any adjustments required due to changed regulations or a new type of use.
+Costs for the maintenance of jointly used systems can often be passed on to tenants via service charges, provided this is clearly and transparently regulated in the tenancy agreement.
+An unclear clause on cost allocation may be invalid, as courts have already ruled several times.
+For individual fire protection measures within the rented premises that are required due to the specific use, the tenant is usually responsible for the costs.
+It is advisable to set out all agreements on cost allocation in detail in the tenancy agreement in order to avoid later discrepancies.
+A commercial legal expenses insurance policy can help in the event of disputes.

-If fire safety regulations are not complied with, both tenants and landlords can be held liable.
-The landlord is liable for defects in the building that lead to a fire or facilitate its spread.
-For example, if a faulty electrical cable in the wall is a cause of fire, this is usually the responsibility of the landlord.
-The tenant is liable if a fire arises due to their mode of operation or improper use of the rented property.
-For instance, if the tenant blocks escape routes with goods and this leads to personal injury, they can be held liable.
-Documentation of all fire protection measures taken is extremely important for both sides.
-In the event of damage, this may be crucial to demonstrate one's own diligence.
-A landlord liability insurance is essential for property owners.
-Clearly defining responsibilities in the rental agreement is also an important protective mechanism.
+If fire safety regulations are not complied with, both tenants and landlords may be liable.
+The landlord is liable for defects in the building that cause a fire or promote its spread.
+For example, if a defective electrical cable in the wall is the cause of a fire, this is usually the landlord's responsibility.
+The tenant is liable if a fire is caused by the way they operate or by improper use of the rented property.
+If, for example, the tenant blocks escape routes with goods and personal injury occurs, they may be held liable.
+Documenting all fire protection measures carried out is extremely important for both parties.
+In the event of a claim, this can be crucial in proving due diligence.
+A Landlord liability insurance is essential for property owners.
+Clarifying responsibilities precisely in the tenancy agreement is also an important protective measure here.

-The case law on fire protection in commercial tenancy law is constantly evolving.
-A ruling by the Federal Court of Justice (BGH) can, for example, redefine the allocability of maintenance costs.
-It was decided that clauses for transferring maintenance costs for communal facilities without an upper limit may be invalid.
-Our expert tip: Have your commercial lease regularly reviewed by professionals and adjusted to current legal developments.
-Pay special attention to clear wording regarding the transfer of obligations and cost bearing.
-ASR A2.2 "Measures against Fire" also provides specific guidelines for workplaces that are relevant to tenants.
-Early consultation with experts can help avoid costly mistakes and legal disputes.
-Consider taking out a rental income insurance policy to protect yourself from financial losses.
+Case law on fire protection in commercial tenancy law is continuously evolving.
+A ruling by the Federal Court of Justice (BGH), for example, can redefine the recoverability of maintenance costs.
+It has been decided, for instance, that clauses transferring maintenance costs for communal facilities without an upper limit may be invalid.
+Our expert tip: have your commercial tenancy agreement reviewed regularly by specialists and adapted to the current case law.
+Pay particular attention to clear wording regarding the transfer of obligations and responsibility for costs.
+ASR A2.2 “Measures against fires” also sets out specific requirements for workplaces that are relevant to tenants.
+Early advice from experts can help avoid costly mistakes and legal disputes.
+Also consider rent loss insurance to protect yourself against financial losses.

 Specific fire protection requirements and prevention

 Depending on the type of business, specific fire protection requirements may apply.
-A catering business has different risks and therefore different requirements than an office with ten employees.
-For businesses with increased fire risk, such as woodworking companies or chemical laboratories, more comprehensive fire protection concepts are often necessary.
-These concepts include detailed plans for structural, technical, and organizational measures.
-Our expert tip: Conduct a detailed risk assessment specific to your business to identify all relevant risks.
-This includes:
+A catering business has different risks and therefore different obligations than an office with ten employees.
+For businesses with an increased fire risk, such as wood-processing companies or chemical laboratories, more extensive fire protection concepts are often required.
+These concepts include detailed plans for structural, technical and organisational measures.
+Our expert tip: Carry out a detailed risk assessment specifically for your business to identify all relevant risks.
+These include:

-1. Identification of specific fire hazards (e.g. flammable storage materials, electrical equipment).
+1. Identification of specific fire hazards (e.g. flammable stored materials, electrical equipment).

-2. Assessment of the likelihood of a fire outbreak and possible impacts.
+2. Assessment of the likelihood of a fire breaking out and its possible impact.

-3. Establishment of protective measures (e.g. special extinguishing systems, compartmentalization).
+3. Definition of protective measures (e.g. special extinguishing systems, compartmentalisation).

 4. Regular review and adjustment of the fire protection concept, at least every two years.

-A property owner's liability insurance can provide additional security.
+Property owner liability insurance can provide additional peace of mind.
 Proactive prevention is the best protection against fires and their consequences.

 FAQ